 About Tourism, they go on to say: “The tourism industry is generally regulated and rules with regard to best practices and safety inspections are regularly enforced.
 Hazardous areas/activities are identified with appropriate signage and professional staff is typically on hand in support of organized activities.
 In the event of an injury, appropriate medical treatment is widely available throughout the country.
 Outside of a major metropolitan center, it may take more time for first responders and medical professionals to stabilize a patient and provide life-saving assistance”.
 See more info on the official government website.

 The UK Travel Advisory states demonstrations (mostly peaceful) and road travel (watch out for motorbikes and speeding cars) as the two major safety concerns when traveling to South Korea.

 They cite crime against foreigners as being rare with occasional isolated incidents.
 The top incidents include assaults (including sexual assaults) mostly around bars and nightlife areas.
 More information on the official government website.

 On the other hand, Koreans are ridiculously friendly, going out of their way to help others.
 On a visit to South Korea my cousin was shocked when a group of elderly ladies offered him and his girlfriend some snacks, fruits and drinks while hiking on a mountain.
-If you ask for directions, they will most likely guide you basically all the way to your destination (even convenience store workers have left the store to show me the direction).
+If you ask for directions, they will most likely guide you basically all the way to your destination (even convenience store workers have left the store unattended to show me directions).

 Due to the communal nature embedded in Koreans, they may seem cold to outsiders.
 Try chatting to one of them and their entire personality will change to a welcoming individual with a broad smile, interested in where you are from and taking this opportunity to practice their English.